The Best 3 Day New York City Itinerary for First Time Visitors

 You can also stop for lunch or a snack at one of many eateries, including a champagne bar on the 100th floor.
 If you're in the mood for an adrenaline-pumping activity, you can even scale the building with the Climb experience.

-☂️ Explore Hudson Yards on a tour
+☂️ Visit Hudson Yards on a tour

-🏨 Accommodations in close proximity to Hudson Yards
+🏨 Accommodations nearby Hudson Yards

 Ellis Island